Monday, 22 October 2012

 'If MPs, the police and the media want to discover the extent of celebrity molesting at the BBC (and at ITV), don't interview Director Generals.
 They will know bugger-all.
 Interview the BBC/ITV press officers, as they would have been the poor sods who had and have to keep What Goes On out of the papers.
 Fact.'

-In the spirit of glasnost, I have a confession to make.
+I have a confession to make.
 As a young, virginal graduate doing part-time shifts at a rival station to Radio 1, I was assaulted by and narrowly escaped rape by a BBC DJ every inch, no pun, as famous as Jimmy Savile.
 This happened in the London apartment of a celebrity agent who represented the DJ.
 The packed, wild party was brimming with household names.
 Many of those names have resurfaced in the papers since the Savile scandal broke.
 Every one of them has denied all knowledge.
 I was saved, literally, by the hair on this brute's head.
 A sickening story, and one I have not told, for fear of upsetting my children.
 I must confess, stripping open my heart here, that I thought at the time (I was barely out of my teens) that it might damage my 'reputation'.

 'Their words like silent raindrops fell